 PS: Pair it well to strike a great balance of flavours.
 Watch this space for the Part II – Kerala Fish Curry.
 That’s what you call a classic combination!

-Using a mortar and pestle, crush the garlic pods, and mix well with the crushed dry chillies.
+- Using a mortar and pestle, crush the garlic cloves, and mix well with the crushed dry chillies.
 Heat oil in a pan, and splutter mustard seeds.
 Add the garlic-chilli mix, and fry for a few seconds.